How do I apply for the Scholarship? Do I have to interview?

 Do we have Freshmen orientation?

 Yes, there is an orientation for incoming freshman which will be held in Great Lakes, IL during July and August, 2019.
-Orientation has been carefully designed to introduce you to the NROTC program and will prepare you for the unique demands associated with life as a Navy midshipman.
-During orientation, midshipmen from Villanova, Drexel, Temple, and the University of Pennsylvania will participate together in a series of physical and academic training evolutions, which include various physical training events, classroom instruction in military customs and courtesies and basic close-order-drill.
+Orientation has been carefully designed to introduce you to the NROTC program and will prepare you for the unique demands associated with life as a Midshipman.
+During orientation, Midshipmen from NROTC affiliated colleges will participate together in a series of physical and academic training evolutions, which include various physical training events, classroom instruction in military customs and courtesies and basic close-order-drill.
 You will be physically challenged, so begin training today.
 Orientation is a mandatory event that must be completed prior to commissioning, and students are strongly recommended to attend before their first year in the program.
 If you do not plan to come to orientation, you must inform LT O'Connell, the freshmen advisor, as soon as the issue is discovered.
 Understand that your NROTC scholarship will not be activated if you report out of physical/weight standards.
 Each scholarship recipient and approved College Programmer will receive a Welcome Aboard Package in the mail before Orientation containing more detailed information regarding gear to bring and the timeline of New Student Orientation.

 Will I be integrated directly into the battalion after Orientation week?